Overview of IPUMS-DHS Contextual Variables

 Contextual variables describe features of the physical and social environment of a small geographic area (5-10 kilometer radius) surrounding the location where a DHS respondent was interviewed.
 Contextual variables in IPUMS-DHS eliminate the need to create linking keys and merge data files.
 The contextual variables encompass:

 - Physical and environment context, including the predominant terrestrial ecoregion, soil type, normalized vegetation index (NDVI), precipitation, minimum monthly temperature, and maximum monthly temperature

-- Economic and social context, such as livelihood zones, population density, malaria incidence, and conflicts, including battles, riots, and violence against civilians
+- Economic and social context, such as livelihood zones, population density, and malaria incidence.

 - Agricultural context, including the share of land devoted to cropland or pastureland, crop harvest area (e.g., RICE_H), and crop production (e.g., RICE_P)

 The original DHS files include some variables that are implicitly contextual, such as the classification of the respondents' residence as urban versus rural.
 The IPUMS-DHS contextual variables allow researchers to study how a wider range of surrounding characteristics may influence health and well-being.
 For example, researchers have found that exposure to unusually hot days is correlated with higher rates of heart attack and low birthweights, while unusually high or low rainfall influences outmigration.
 Certain types of physical environments, livelihoods, and staple crops are more vulnerable to weather extremes and global warming, with implications for health and well-being.

 Click HERE for a list of all IPUMS-DHS contextual variables.

 Researchers may include contextual variables as part of their customized data file (extract), treating these variables as characteristics of the respondents' environment (just like urban or rural residence).